apache/airflow-site/CONTRIBUTE.md

 ### How to add a new blogpost

+To add a new blogpost with pre-filled frontmatter, in `<ROOT DIRECTORY>/landing-pages/site` run:

+    hugo new blog/my-new-blogpost.md

+That will create a markdown file `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/blog/my-new-blogpost.md` with following content:

+    ---
+    title: "My New Blogpost"
+    linkTitle: "My New Blogpost"
+    author: "Your Name"
+    twitter: "Your Twitter ID (optional, remove if not needed)"
+    github: "Your Github ID (optional, remove if not needed)"
+    linkedin: "Your LinkedIn ID (optional, remove if not needed)"
+    description: "Description"
+    tags: []
+    date: "2019-11-19"
+    draft: true
+    ---

+Below frontmatter, put your blogpost content.

+When you finish your writing blogpost, remember to **remove `draft: true`** from frontmatter.

+---

-In order to add a new blogpost, create a markdown file in `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/blog/<filename>.md`.
+To add a new blogpost manually, create a markdown file in `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/blog/<filename>.md`.
 The filename will also serve as URL for your blogpost.

 Then, **at the top of the file**, add frontmatter in following format: